ntop/n2n/doc/Crypto.md

 The single block-cipher step employs SPECK because it is quite fast and it offers a 128-bit block cipher version.
 The key is derived from the header key – a hash of the hash.

 The checksum is calculated by the edges and the supernode.
 Changes to the payload will cause a different locally calculated checksum.
-Extracting the time stamp by exclusive-oring an errorneous checksum will lead to an invalid timestamp.
+Extracting the time stamp by exclusive-oring an erroneous checksum will lead to an invalid timestamp.
 So, checksum errors are indirectly detected when checking for a valid time stamp.

 ### Replay Protection